 Controlled foreign companies are companies based overseas but controlled by New Zealand residents.
 They must not be a tax resident in New Zealand or must be treated as foreign under a double tax agreement.
-A company may be a tax resident in New Zealand if it has a head office, centre of management or controlling directors in New Zealand.
+A company may be a tax resident in New Zealand if it is incorporated in New Zealand or has a head office, centre of management or controlling directors in New Zealand.

 Controlled foreign companies must be controlled by New Zealanders

-Most commonly, ‘control’ means total ownership of the non-resident company by a New Zealand company.
+Most commonly, ‘control’ means total ownership of the non-resident company by a New Zealand resident.

 However, control can also exist where:

-- 5 or less New Zealand residents have a controlling interest of more than 50%
+- 5 or fewer New Zealand residents have a controlling interest of more than 50%

-- 5 or less New Zealand residents control the shareholder decision rights
+- 5 or fewer New Zealand residents control the shareholder decision rights

-- a single New Zealand resident has a controlling interest of 40% or more, and no unassociated non-resident owns a larger controlling interest.
+- a single New Zealand resident has a controlling interest of 40% or more, and no non-associated non-resident owns a larger controlling interest.

 Controlling interests include: